 For women wishing to become pregnant, the pill can create a nutrient deficit, which can impact the health of your pregnancy and the health of your baby.
 For a mother wishing to conceive again, the pill can rob them of the nutrients they need to recover from their previous pregnancy and diminish the essential vitamins and minerals needed for fetal development.

 Post-Birth Control Syndrome

-The pill has far reaching effects in the body, which is why any woman who has ever taken the pill needs to heal all the key areas discussed above.
+The pill has far-reaching effects on the body.
+This is why any woman who has ever taken the pill needs to heal all the key areas discussed above.
 This is why the symptoms of Post-Birth Control Syndrome can be so far reaching and show up in ways that can be confusing to you and your doctors.

 Working with a Post-Birth Control Syndrome Expert can help you repair your body, improve your health, and even help you transition off of the pill if you haven’t quite come off.
-Of course, if you choose to stay on the pill that is entirely your choice, but do take care to nourish your body to protect against the harmful effects of the pill.
+Of course, if you choose to stay on the pill that is entirely your choice.
+Do take care to nourish your body to protect against the harmful effects of the pill.

-In my clinical practice I have helped many women support their health on the pill, and completely restore their health after the pill.
-I have developed my own protocols for treating Post-Birth Control Syndrome that are effective at eliminating unwanted symptoms and restoring balance to the body.
+In my clinical practice I have helped many women support their health on the pill.
+When they stop the pill, we work to completely restore their health.
+I have developed my own protocols for treating Post-Birth Control Syndrome.
+They are effective at eliminating unwanted symptoms and restoring balance to the body.